jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

 However, the JVP $\partial g(p) v$ can be evaluated only using the JVPs of the Jacobians of $f$, provided an iterative linear solver is used for the inverse.
 -->

-### Adjoint maps and the vector-Jacobian product

-So far we've only gone over the pushforward (Jacobian-vector product), which is the main building block of forward-mode autodiff.
-But this is only half the story; to take full advantage of autodiff systems we also need to be able to derive reverse-mode rules: pullbacks, or vector-Jacobian products.
-This requires a little more math compared to forward-mode, but we can approach it methodically.
-One mathematical concept that will be very useful is the _adjoint linear map_.

-If you know only one thing about adjoints, it's probably that the adjoint of a (real-valued) matrix is the same thing as its transpose.
-This is true, and it's a good place to start.
-Consider the bilinear form $y^T A x$ with $x \in \mathbb{R}^n$, $y \in \mathbb{R}^m$, and $A \in \mathbb{R}^{m \times n}$.
-Using the properties of the transpose we could equivalently write this as

-$$
-y^T (A x) = (A^T y)^T x.
-$$

-The first one is basically the dot product of $y$ with the vector $Ax$, and the second is the dot product of the vector $A^T y$ with $x$.
-The adjoint is basically just the generalization of this simple equivalence to more general linear maps and "inner product spaces".
-Suppose we have a linear operator $A$ that maps from input space $\mathcal{X}$ (for instance $\mathbb{R}^n$) to output space $\mathcal{Y}$ (for instance $\mathbb{R}^m$).
-If we have an inner product $\langle u, v \rangle$ defined for any two elements $u, v$ in the input or output spaces, then the adjoint $A^T$ is defined as

-$$
-\langle y, Ax \rangle = \langle A^T y, x \rangle.
-$$

-We don't need to get too technical about inner products; probably the most common case is that $x$ and $y$ are just vectors, so that the natural inner product is $\langle u, v\rangle = u^T v$.
-In this case, then the adjoint definition is really saying the same thing as the previous equation in terms of matrix transposes.
-However, the more general inner product definition opens up some additional possibilities.
-Here are a couple of useful inner products (assuming everything is real -- you can look up the complex versions if you need to):

-* Vectors: $\langle u, v\rangle = u^T v$
-* Matrices: $\langle A, B \rangle = \mathrm{trace}\left(A B^T\right)$
-* Continuous functions: $\langle f, g \rangle = \int f(x) g(x) ~ dx$.

-The one that might be surprising there is the continuous functions.
-This can be useful for deriving various reverse-mode AD rules in scientific computing, where we often use things like piecewise polynomials to approximate continuous functions.

-As a hopefully-not-too-confusing terminology reminder, I'm also calling the vectors that the adjoint map _acts on_ "adjoint values".
-These are the ones with the bar superscript, as opposed to the "tangent values" which have the dot superscript.
-I believe a more correct term would be something like "covariant" or "cotangent" vector, but I've seen "adjoint values" used quite a bit in more applied contexts, and anyway I think those other terms are a little obscure.

-At this point the idea of an adjoint might seem fairly abstract, but it's something that makes more sense (and starts to feel more useful) once you have a little experience working with them.
+---

-### Deriving reverse-mode AD rules (VJP)
+### Deriving reverse-mode AD rules (pushforward)

-The definition of the adjoint the key to deriving pullbacks, or vector-Jacobian products.
+Now that we've seen how to derive a tangent linear map (pushforward), which we need for forward-mode AD, the next step is to look at deriving the pullback for reverse-mode.
-The general idea is to start by deriving the pushforward (Jacobian-vector product), write an inner product, and then manipulate it until you have something that looks like the definition of the adjoint.
+The general idea is to start by deriving the pushforward (Jacobian-vector product), write an inner product, and then manipulate it until you have an expression that looks like the definition of the adjoint.
 From there you can infer how to compute the pullback.

 #### Explicit functions

-To make that a little more concrete, let's say we have a function $y = f(x)$, for which we've already derived the pullback (JVP) $\dot{y} = \partial f(x) \dot{x}$.
+To make that a little more concrete, let's say we have a function $y = f(x)$, for which we've already derived the pushforward (JVP) $\dot{y} = \partial f(x) \dot{x}$.
 What we would like to compute is the pullback (VJP) $\bar{x} = \partial f(x)^T \bar{y}$ given some adjoint vector $\bar{y}$.

 As a reminder, in forward mode we represented the tangent values with a dot, so the tangent corresponding to an input $x$ was $\dot{x}$.